1376-x-282---community-and-sponsorship645907e48d1c427bab17a6051f208abb (1)

 Fujitsu General Australia is extremely proud to be a major sponsor of the Sporting Chance Cancer Foundation.
 Established in 1996 by a number of high profile Australian sports men and women, including Fujitsu Generals’ longstanding ambassador Mark Taylor, Sporting Chance is a not-for-profit organisation that helps provide home support and care to children with cancer.

-To date, Fujitsu General has donated more than $10M to this worthy cause, with a percentage of sales from Fujitsu’s air conditioning units going towards the funding of outreach programs and exploring better ways to treat and overcome cancer.
+To date, Fujitsu General has donated more than $10M to this worthy cause, ($10,787,000 as of March 2024), with a percentage of sales from Fujitsu’s air conditioning units going towards the funding of outreach programs and exploring better ways to treat and overcome cancer.

 This support has enabled the Sporting Chance Cancer Foundation to fund nurses across Australia allowing children to receive improved cancer care closer to home.
 This funding also allows for remote treatment and care for families, and considerably reduces the time spent travelling to and from the nearest hospital, which could be thousands of kilometres from home.